 - Saves time

-- Can take skills test in relevant areas for employers to see
+- Can take the skills test in relevant areas for employers to see

-- Canceling is easy and can be done directly from your online profile – you don’t have to deal with calling a customer service line (that’s the WORST!!!)
+- Cancelling is easy and can be done directly from your online profile – you don’t have to deal with calling a customer service line (that’s the WORST!!!)

 - Most people don’t want to pay for a service to find a job